Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Design

-\textbf{Case 1: \emph{Communication Slow} Detection.} Before delving into the details, we will give a brief introduction to the data flow in collective communication.
+\emph{Communication Slow Detection}: Before delving into the details, we will give a brief introduction to the data flow in collective communication.
 Considering the \emph{allreduce} operation in data parallel phase as an example, where workers need to average gradients across all model replicas.
 Frameworks and CCLs will split messages into chunks and submitting them to the network sequentially.
 Since all workers adhere to the same data splitting rules, ensuring that message sizes remain consistent when posted to the network.
-Therefore, we can identify communication slowdowns at the transport layer by monitoring and comparing the latency of messages in different workers.
+Therefore, we can identify communication slowdowns at the transport layer by monitoring and comparing the completion time of messages in different workers.
 An illustrative example is shown in Fig.~\ref{fig:commslow}.
 Communication delays across workers are mapped into a two-dimensional matrix, where each element represents the delay between a pair of workers, identified by their y-coordinate (source) and x-coordinate (destination).
-High values in the matrix help identify slow connections: a single high-value point indicates a specific connection bottleneck, a row of high values suggests a problem with the source, and a column of high values points to an issue with the destination.
+Large numbers in the matrix help identify slow connections: a single large number indicates a specific connection bottleneck, a row of large numbers suggests a problem with the source, and a column of large numbers points to an issue with the destination.